UPPMAX/UPPMAX-documentation/docs/cluster_guides/rstudio_on_rackham.md

 Additionally, at startup and if enabled, your saved RStudio workspace (with potentially a lot of data!) is read.

-???- info "How does RStudio look on Bianca?"
+???- info "How does RStudio look on Rackham?"

     RStudio when starting up: